ravn/cajo/javanet/sdk/readme.txt

 http://www.gnu.org/licenses/lgpl.html

 For 64-bit developers:
-The grail.jar provided in the SDK is compoled for a 32-bit JRE.
-If you wish to 64-bit, download the cajo source https://cajo.dev.java.net/cajo.zip and execute the ant grail target with a 64-bit compiler.
+The grail.jar provided in the SDK is compiled for a 32-bit JRE.
+If you wish to run 64-bit, download the cajo source https://cajo.dev.java.net/cajo.zip and execute the ant grail target with a 64-bit compiler.